” … it is about that small but vital place where an organizing campaign or movement meets the public sphere.”Paul Kuttner, CulturalOrganizing.org

 Silas Harrebye is finishing up a PhD on creative activism and its potential to facilitate new forms of democratic participation.
 He has a master’s degree in political philosophy and international development.
 Today the consultancy skills that he acquired as a project manager in Africa and Eastern Europe are used to advance social entrepreneurship.
 Silas writes for international journals and is frequently used by the Danish media to comment on the implications of social movements around the world.
 He lectures widely on the same topic.
 He currently lives in Copenhagen with his partner and their two kids.
 Write him (email@example.com) or google his name to find his profile.

-Simon Roel holds a BA in Philosophy from the University of Copenhagen where he did not only studied, but also got to socialize with all sorts of crazies (i.e. philosophers), including the founders of the Nihilist Democratic Party.
-Determined to become a film director, he did an intense one-year filmmaking program at the New York Film Academy, and has recently completed his short film “Urban Caveman,” dealing with a dangerous mix of pizza, porn, and philosophy.
-Bon appétit.
+Simon Roel holds a BA in Philosophy from the University of Copenhagen where he did not only study, but also got to socialize with all sorts of crazies (i.e. philosophers), including the founders of the Nihilist Democratic Party.
+Determined to become a film director, he did an intense one-year filmmaking program at the New York Film Academy.
+His thesis short film DARK ROOM, dealing with a dangerous mix of pizza, porn, and philosophy, got Simon into the prestigious American Film Institute Conservatory where he is currently completing his MFA in Directing.

 Stephen Lerner is architect of the Justice for Janitors campaign.
 He serves on the executive board of the Service Employees International Union.
 He has been a labor and community organizer for over thirty years and is working with labor and community groups in campaigns that challenge Wall Street’s and big corporations’ domination of the political and economic life of the U.S. and global economy.
-His latest thinking here: http://www.alternet.org/story/153541/the_99_versus_wall_street%3A_stephen_lerner_on_how_we_can_mobilize_to_be_the_greedy_1%27s_worst_nightmare/
+His latest thinking here: How We Can Mobilize To Be the Greedy 1%'s Worst Nightmare

 Steve Lambert’s father, a former Franciscan monk, and mother, an ex-Dominican nun, imbued in him the values of dedication, study, poverty, and service to others — qualities which prepared him for life as an artist.
 He co-founded the Center for Artistic Activism, was a senior fellow at New York’s Eyebeam Center for Art and Technology from 2006-2010, developed workshops for Creative Capital Foundation, and is a faculty member at the School of the Museum of Fine Arts, Boston.
 Steve is a perpetual autodidact with (if it matters) advanced degrees from a reputable art school and well-respected state university.
 He dropped out of high school in 1993.

 Virginia Vitzthum has written for the Village Voice, Ms., the Washington City Paper, Elle, Time Out New York and was a columnist for salon.com and for washingtonpost.com.
 She's also written two books, including I Love You, Let's Meet, a screenplay, and a play and edited many publications.
-She was recently dramaturg/actor/songwriter for Pedagogy of the Oppressed: The Musical! — an original production by Falconworks theater in Red Hook, Brooklyn: http://www.redhooktheater.org/ .
+She was recently dramaturg/actor/songwriter for Pedagogy of the Oppressed: The Musical! — an original production by Falconworks theater in Red Hook, Brooklyn: http://www.redhooktheater.org/.
 She currently edits Represent, a national magazine written by and for youth in foster care: http://www.representmag.org/.
-Her website is virginiavitzthum.com.

 Yutaka Dirks is a tenant and community organizer and writer living in Toronto, Ontario, Canada.
 He has been active in anti-poverty, workers rights and international solidarity movements, as well as offering legal support to social justice movements through the Movement Defence Committee of the Law Union of Ontario.
 His writing has appeared in Upping the Anti and Briarpatch Magazine as well as Alfred Hitchcock’s Mystery Magazine.